Eddie Lee Sexton: Fugitives

 After seven months with her foster family, young Lana Sexton confided to her foster parents that her birth mother Estella had sexually abused her.
 This disclosure was confirmed by a medical exam that found vaginal scarring consistent with her story.
 Stark County authorities moved to take custody of all the minor Sexton children.
-Eddie and Estella responded first with a flurry of legal motions designed to slow the court process, and then tried to prove Native American ancestry in an attempt to shift the criminal case to a tribal court.
+Eddie and Estella responded first with a flurry of legal motions designed to slow the court process, then tried to prove Native American ancestry in an attempt to shift the criminal case to a tribal court.

 When these steps were ineffective in avoiding court action, the Sextons went on the run.
-Along with Eddie and Estella, they traveled with three of their minor children; several adult children including Joel and Pixie; and Pixie's three young children.
+Eddie and Estella traveled with three of their minor children, several adult children including Pixie with Joel, and Pixie's three young children.
 In total, 11 people lived in a cramped van as they roamed the country.
 They first lived in Oklahoma with Eddie's relatives for several months before relocating to campsites at Little Manatee River State Park on Florida’s western coast.
 Eddie forced the children to engage in paramilitary drills in anticipation of a showdown with law enforcement, and the Sexton children began drinking heavily and inhaling gasoline fumes.
 Eddie drove back to Ohio every two weeks to cash his disability checks.
-Ohio courts issued arrest warrants, but the case had a relatively low priority and was not initially well-publicized due to family court rules to protect the anonymity of child abuse victims.
+Ohio courts issued arrest warrants, but the case had a relatively low priority and was not initially well-publicized due to family court rules to protect the anonymity of child-abuse victims.

-Pixie smothered her son Skipper to death in the late evening of October 19,1993 or in the early morning of October 20,1993.
-The child was ill and Eddie refused to allow a doctor to visit, and Pixie later claimed that her father ordered her to silence the crying child to avoid drawing attention at the camp site (where the family lived in violation of both the occupancy and time-limit rules).
-Pixie carried the corpse with her for several days, believing her father had the power to resurrect the child.
-They eventually buried the boy in a peat bog near the camp site.
+Pixie smothered her son Skipper to death in the late evening of October 19, 1993 or the early morning of October 20, 1993; he was ill and Eddie refused him medical attention.
+Pixie later claimed that her father ordered her to silence the crying child to avoid drawing attention at the campsite, where they were living in violation of both the occupancy and time-limit rules.
+Pixie carried the corpse with her for several days, believing that her father had the power to resurrect the child.
+They eventually buried him in a peat bog near the campsite.